-In order to calculate the Reduction for Parental Income ( $\underline{6.0.2}$ ) a Parental Income Test Result must be determined.
+In order to calculate the Reduction for Parental Income ($\underline{6.0.2}$) a Parental Income Test Result must be determined.

-However, the test may be waived in the circumstances outlined in 6.10.
+However, the Parental Income Test may be waived in the circumstances outlined in 6.10.

 6.1.2 Tax year used for assessment